Fiodorwellfme/PiP-Disabler/README.md

 Scaling is done using the ribcage scaling method with some dark magic multipliers and offsets.

+When exiting ADS, the lens is made solid black to prevent reticle from flashing.

 <h1>Current features:</h1>

 Reliable magnification level through scope json (may not be exactly same as PiP).